 Chief Warrant Officer 4 (CW4)

-This rank is considered as a senior-level technical and tactical expert.
+This rank is considered a senior-level technical and tactical expert.
 Their primary duty is to support brigade, battalion, division, and corps operations.

 Chief Warrant Officer 5 (CW5)